Shalom everyone,

 During the 1990s, when I was doing research for The Exhortations, a few people wanted me to include the Book of Enoch.
 However, after having fully read its contents from cover to cover, digested its beliefs, and researched its origins, I ended up having to completely ignore the Book of Enoch.
 What I didn’t realise at the time though, was just how instrumental the Book of Enoch was in introducing so many pagan ideas into Second Temple Judaism (hell, Satan, fallen angels etc).

 With regards to genuine, scholarly studies on the Book of Enoch, it is extraordinarily difficult to find anything academic and unbiased on the topic; I had to delve deep to find out which writers were widely acknowledged and respected in the field of Enochian research.
-The internet, on the other hand, seems to be full of all kinds of wild, speculative and conspiratorial theories, mostly by people who know little of the history and culture of the time period involved.
+The internet, on the other hand, seems to be full of all kinds of wild, speculative and conspiratorial theories, mostly proposed by people who know little of the history and culture of the time period involved.
 The modern internet community loves good conspiracy theories!

 The personal beliefs of the Methodist theologian Margaret Barker seem to be the sole point of origin for most of these theories (she believes that the Enoch literature comes from the pre-Exile Hebrew religion, whereas most scholars would say that the Enoch literature comes from post-Exile Jewish contact with Mesopotamian religions – see below).
 Her aim is to prove, through her singularly unique interpretation of the Hebrew Bible, that trinitarian beliefs were part of the original Hebrew faith.